dysosmus/flask-thumbnails/README.md

 ### Production

-In production, you need to add media directory in you web server.
+In production, you need to add media directory in your web server.

-### Develop
+### Development
 To service the uploaded files need a helper function, where ``/media/`` your settings ``app.config['MEDIA_URL']``:

     from flask import send_from_directory